SP151Code/SuhasBio/README.md

 #### Things I am hope to do in life:
 - Create a startup in the field of CS
-- Challeng myself to pursue better
-- Work for a FAANG Company sometime
+- Work with Artificial Intelligence and Machine Learning in the industry

 #### My Projects: